Voluntary Liquidation – Frequently Asked Questions

 Certain legal actions by an insolvent prior to his liquidation are defined as a disposition without value.
 This type of transaction can be set aside by the liquidator and the assets which were deposed of can be repossessed by the liquidator and, if the assets have been lost, the liquidator can claim from the person who enjoyed the benefit of the disposition (or the value by which he was enriched in this manner).
 The main feature of such a disposition is that there was no legal obligation on the insolvent to dispose of the asset.
 An example is where you would simply transfer an asset to someone who did not have a legal claim on the asset.
 Should a liquidator wish to set aside such a disposition, the liquidator must proof that

 - the insolvent has of his own free will disposed of the asset

 - that the disposition was made in favour of another person and

 - the insolvent received no or insufficient pro quo for the asset.

-Should the liquidator proof that there was a voidable disposition, the disposition becomes nil and void.
+Should the liquidator proof that there was an avoidable disposition, the disposition becomes nil and void.
 Section 29 envisages a proper pro rata division of the assets of the insolvent amongst his creditors.
-In essence a disposition of Section 29 differs from a disposition in terms of Section 26 in that the disposition under Section 29 has been made to one of the insolvent’s creditors, whereas a disposition under Section 26 has been made to someone who was not a creditor of the insolvent.
-If a liquidator wishes to succeed in setting aside such a disposition, he must proof the following:
+In essence, a disposition of Section 29 differs from a disposition in terms of Section 26 in that the disposition under Section 29 has been made to one of the insolvent’s creditors, whereas a disposition under Section 26 has been made to someone who was not a creditor of the insolvent.
+If a liquidator wishes to succeed in setting aside such a disposition, he must prove the following:

 - There was a disposition